HenrikBengtsson/future/README.md

 ## Failed futures
+Sometimes the future is not what you expected.
 If an error occurs while evaluating a future, the error is propagated and thrown as an error in the calling environment _when the future value is requested_.
 For example,
 ```r
 > plan(lazy)
 > f <- future({